MicrosoftDocs/visualstudio-docs/docs/python/learning-django-in-visual-studio-step-02-create-an-app.md

 Run the project again to see a message like "**Hello Django!** on Monday, 16 April, 2018 at 16:28:10".
 Refresh the page to update the time and confirm that the content is being generated with each request.
 Stop the server when you're done.

-## Step 2-4: render a view using a page template
+## Step 2-4: Render a view using a page template

 Generating HTML in code works fine for very small pages, but as pages get more sophisticated you typically want to maintain the static HTML parts of your page (along with references to CSS and JavaScript files) as "page templates" into which you then insert dynamic, code-generated content.
 In the previous section, only the date and time from the `now.strftime` call is dynamic, which means all the other content can be placed in a page template.